-Former U.S Immigration and Customs Enforcement
+Former U.S. Immigration and Customs Enforcement

 Before joining Guidepost, Ms. Wood started a consulting and software firm, ICS Consulting.
 ICS Consulting built software products to assist the private sector in meeting regulatory requirements for immigration and trade compliance.
 ICS Consulting also provided specialized immigration and customs consulting services.
 Guidepost Solutions acquired ICS Consulting in 2012.

 Prior to joining the private sector, Ms. Wood held several high-level positions with the U.S. government including at the Departments of Justice, Homeland Security, Treasury, and Commerce, as well as at the White House.
 She has significant experience with compliance culture, internal controls, and anti-fraud measures across a wide range of industries.
 In one of her most significant government roles, Ms. Wood served as Assistant Secretary and Head of Immigration and Customs Enforcement (ICE) for the Department of Homeland Security, the largest investigative component and the second largest investigative agency in the federal government.
 The Homeland Security Investigations (HSI) division at ICE prosecutes violations of trade compliance and customs laws, among other laws and regulations.
-While serving in that role, Ms. Wood oversaw the agency’s initiatives to combat human trafficking as well as its investigative work to prevent child exploitation.
+While serving in that role, Ms. Wood oversaw the agency’s initiatives to combat human trafficking and its investigative work to prevent child exploitation.

 Ms. Wood also served as the Assistant Secretary for Export Enforcement at the Department of Commerce, where she oversaw all Export Enforcement Special Agents enforcing criminal and civil violations of export enforcement laws, including violations involving telecommunications companies and encryption issues.
-Ms. Wood also served as the Chief of Staff for the Criminal Division at the Department of Justice and a Deputy Assistant Secretary at the Department of Treasury where she had policy supervision relating to money laundering and customs enforcement matters.
-Ms. Wood also prosecuted cases as an Assistant United States Attorney for the Eastern District of New York, including securities fraud, organized crime, money laundering and bankruptcy fraud.
+Ms. Wood also served as the Chief of Staff for the Criminal Division at the Department of Justice and a Deputy Assistant Secretary at the Department of Treasury, where she had policy supervision relating to money laundering and customs enforcement matters.
+Ms. Wood also prosecuted cases as an Assistant United States Attorney for the Eastern District of New York, including securities fraud, organized crime, money laundering, and bankruptcy fraud.